Rogers Island (Connecticut)

 Rogers Island is one of the Thimble Islands off Stony Creek, a section of Branford, Connecticut.
 Also known as Yon Comis Island, Rogers bears a 27-room Tudor mansion, with tennis and basketball courts and a caretaker's residence on a 7.75 acre estate valued at $15.41 million.
 It sold in 2003 for $22.3 million to Christine Stoecklein Svenningsen, widow of party goods magnate John Svenningsen.
 It sold again, most recently, in August 2018 for $21.5 million.
+It was listed again for sale in May 2024 for an asking price of $35 million, with no buyer yet.